Areas of Practice

 - B.A.
 Philosophy, University of California, Los Angeles, 2012

-Tara Teegarden is an Associate in the Commercial & Complex Litigation Practice Group at McDonald Carano.
+Tara Teegarden is an attorney in the Commercial & Complex Litigation Practice Group at McDonald Carano.
 She has experience working on matters in both state and federal courts, including employment, environmental, civil rights, first-party bad faith, and tax law, representing local, state and national corporate entities in the real estate, healthcare, finance, energy, retail and manufacturing sectors.

 Ms. Teegarden has assisted with various stages of the litigation process, such as providing initial evaluation of allegations, conducting legal research, and drafting pleadings, substantive and dispositive motions, discovery requests, discovery responses, and settlement agreements.
 She has also taken depositions and prepared witnesses.